gjbex/Fortran-MOOC/docs/procedures.md

 defined in the Fortran specification, so it really pays off to check what is available to avoid reinventing the wheel.

-## References

-List of intrinsic procedures
-[implemented by GCC](https://gcc.gnu.org/onlinedocs/gfortran/Intrinsic-Procedures.html#Intrinsic-Procedures).
+You can find a list of intrinsic procedures [implemented by GCC](https://gcc.gnu.org/onlinedocs/gfortran/Intrinsic-Procedures.html#Intrinsic-Procedures).
 Note that not all these procedures are standard Fortran, some are GNU extensions.
 This is clearly indicated though.